kindake/kaiser-dev-showcase/README.md

 - ⚡ Async task management for streaming data
 - 🛠 Clean connection lifecycle and task shutdown

 This project serves as a **showcase/demo** for developers to learn how to build **efficient, real-time systems** using Django Channels and asyncio.

+> 💬 This demo is a simplified version of my full trading architecture — built for public viewing and educational purposes.
+> 🔗 Full system available upon request (private repository).

 ---